 Voyageur campers will have a resupply around the midpoint of their trip.
-At this point, we provide the group with all the food, gear, and clean clothing (set aside prior to leaving camp)

-necessary to complete their journey.
+At this point, we provide the group with all the food, gear, and clean clothing (set aside prior to leaving camp) necessary to complete their journey.
 Additionally, we will bring them fresh food for celebratory meals that day.
 They will have the opportunity for a rest day at that time.

 An important part of resupply for campers is hearing from camp and from home.
 We're happy to deliver letters of support from family, friends, and loved ones.
-However, due to the added weight from new food and supplies, we ask that you refrain from sending packages or other items that your camper must then carry on trail.
+However, due to the added weight from new food and supplies and international postage laws, we will not bring packages to resupply.
 Campers will receive packages when they return to camp after their triumphant return.

-If you or someone you know wants to have a letter delivered to your child, please ensure it arrives at Miniwanca on or before Friday, July 19.
+If you or someone you know wants to have a letter delivered to your child, please ensure it arrives at Miniwanca on or before Friday, July 18.
 Letters received by that time will be delivered with the resupply.